1ComputerL/MusicPi/README.md

   </a>
 </p>

-What if you wanted to create a music player?
-Something portable, maybe even housed in an old boombox.
-And you decide to go completely crazy and gut out somebody’s dead Sony CFD-V15, replace all the parts but the speakers, and design all the software yourself.
-Maybe you feel that with Raspberry Pi, an audio DAC, some wrecking tools, and a lot of programming, you can make it work.
-But how?

-That's the challenge I gave myself, the one I worked hard on and still help to improve.
-MusicPi, a Linux and Python based system powered by a Raspberry Pi 4 and Pico!
-Running on programs designed for ease of use.
-An amazing, open source alternative to popular platforms with their distractions.

 MusicPi is a modular, extensible, and hackable music/media Python system for Raspberry Pi, designed for physical controls, OLED display, and integration with custom hardware (like Pico microcontrollers).
 It’s perfect for building your own jukebox, media center, or interactive music player!
 The system uses different programs to support easy setup and bug tracking.

 I encourage you to edit the code to suit your needs.
 Further explanation is provided here, in the instructable.